utkarshcmu/grafana.org/content/blog/2017-07-28-timeshift-ep6.md

 <hr />
 <br />
 #### Tell us how we're Doing.
-We want you to get the most our of these weekly roundups ,so please don't be shy about providing feedback.
+We want you to get the most our of these weekly roundups, so please don't be shy about providing feedback.
 Submit a comment on this article below, or post something at our [community forum](http://community.grafana.com?utm_source=blog&utm_campaign=timeshift_6).
 Help us make this better.

 Follow us on [Twitter](http://twitter.com/grafana), like us on [Facebook](http://facebook.com/grafana), and join the [Grafana Labs community](http://grafana.com/signup?utm_source=blog&utm_campaign=timeshift_6).